-According to the prevailing theory, the moon was formed from debris ejected into space when the Earth collided and merged with another celestial body of the Mars size.
-But now European researchers estimate that the body that crashed on our planet was even bigger and managed to “survive” after the accident.
+According to the prevailing theory, the moon was formed from debris ejected into space when the Earth collided and merged with another celestial body of Mars’ size.

 Although now it is almost certain that the moon was formed more than 4 billion years ago, the details of its formation still remain unclear.